Skip to content

 In criminal matters, each party may upload their own form.
 The participant information form must also be saved using the court’s document naming convention (e.g., Participant Information – All Parties – 01-JUN-2021 or Participant Information – Applicant Smith – 01-JUN-2021).

-Judicial officials can download and amend draft orders or other documents to help prepare their orders.
-You should therefore include draft orders with your materials so the judicial official can access it directly through Case Center.
+Judicial officers can download and amend draft orders or other documents to help prepare their orders.
+You should therefore upload draft orders with your materials so the judicial officer can access it directly through Case Center.
 You can also upload documents with fillable fields, such as the Trial Management Plan under Rule 76.
-Draft orders and forms with fillable fields should be uploaded in Word format so that the judicial official can easily access and provide the appropriate authorization on it.
+Draft orders and forms with fillable fields should be uploaded in Word format (.doc or .docx) so that the judicial officer can easily access and provide the appropriate authorization on it.

-Important: Make sure you remove any “Protect Document” permissions from your Word document before you upload it to Case Center!
-Documents that uploaded with protection enabled can not be accessed properly by the judicial official.
+Make sure you remove any “Protect Document” permissions from your Word document before uploading to Case Center!
+Documents uploaded with protection enabled can not be properly accessed in Case Center.

 Other useful links: